Rahul4h/GURU/README.md

   - Compare performance with previous performance of that users
   - Track ratings and problem counts

+Contest Preparation:
+   -A performer can prepare himself for upcomming contest by seeing average rating of problem that comes for a particular area ,solving previous contest problems .

 ---

 ## 🏗️ Tech Stack